mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-40 -- Rep. Lucille Roybal-Allard (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-40)
 ### Committees
-Lucille Roybal-Allard is the #7 Republican on the House Committee on Appropriations
+Lucille Roybal-Allard is the #7 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```